olivierbarriere/puzzle/README.md

 ## Overview

-The puzzle package simplifies one of the most time consuming task of the pharmacometrician workflow.
-This package allows the user to assmble pharmacometrics ready databases from tabulated files following NONMEM formatting rules.
+This package allows the user to assemble pharmacometrics ready databases from tabulated files following NONMEM convention.

 ## Installation